 DM direct search requires the capability of measuring recoil energies in the region of a few tens of keV with negligible backgrounds.
 From the experimental point of view those constraints call for massive (~ton scale) detectors with an excellent rejection power of the natural sources of radiation.
 For example, assuming a “canonical” WIMP halo model of 100 GeV mass, a WIMP-proton cross-section of 10-44 cm2 (10-8 pb) would yield about 1 recoil event per day per ton above 30 keVr for an argon detector.

-The elastic scattering of WIMPs from argon nuclei is measurable by observing free electrons from ionization and photons from scintillation, which are produced by the recoiling nucleus interacting with neighboring atoms.
+Dual-phase argon (Ar) time projection chambers (TPC) offer the best prospect to detect dark matter signals.
+The elastic scattering of WIMPs from argon nuclei is measurable by observing free electrons from ionization and photons from scintillation, which are produced by the recoiling Ar nucleus interacting with neighbouring atoms.
 The kinetic energy of these recoils is in the range of 1-100 keV.
-The advantage of having a double-phase detection technique lies in the fact that both scintillation light and ionization charge can be measured at the same time, providing a powerful discrimination method between nuclear recoils and electron recoils produced by background events.
-The ionization and scintillation signals are measured by two arrays of photomultiplier tubes placed on the top and bottom parts of the detector.
+The advantage of having a dual-phase (gas-liquid) detection technique lies in the fact that both scintillation light and ionization charge can be measured at the same time, providing a powerful discrimination method between nuclear recoils and electron recoils produced by background events.
+The ionization and scintillation signals are measured by two arrays of light sensors (like Silicon Photomultipliers) placed on the top and bottom parts of the active region.